 - Workforce issues are a top priority for our healthcare system.

 - Workforce challenges should be addressed continually by leaders in all care settings, as well as at the system-wide level, using a collaborative approach that incorporates the viewpoints of a diverse set of stakeholders.

 - A stable and engaged workforce is fueled by healthcare professionals who are healthy, safe, and satisfied in their jobs.

 - Meaningful and effective improvements require support and engagement from the top levels of leadership.

 The Task Force’s final report of best practices and recommendations is available here.

 Up-to-date resources in all four focus areas will be uploaded to their respective PatientCareLink webpages, for the reference of healthcare organizations across Massachusetts.

-If you are interested in learning more about this work from task force leaders, we encourage you to check out this Caring for the Caregiver webinar.
+If you are interested in learning more about this work from task force leaders, we encourage you to check out our Caring for the Caregiver Webinar Series.

 Steve Walsh, president and CEO of the Massachusetts Health & Hospital Association joins Modern Healthcare’s The Check Up to share recommendations from the Caring for the Caregiver report and discuss how the industry can address clinician burnout.
 The Interview is available here.